-This is a major study, sponsored by the Department for Work and Pensions, which has been running since June 2009.
-It provides facts and figures comparing how disabled and non-disabled people participate in society in a number of areas.
+This was a major study, carried out for the Office for Disability Issues, part of the Department for Work and Pensions (DWP), by the Office for National Statistics (ONS).
+It ran from June 2009 to September 2014 and provides facts and figures comparing how disabled and non-disabled people participate in society in a number of areas.
 These areas include:

-The survey aims to identify the reasons why people do not take part in these areas as much as they would like to.
-It also explores topics such as living standards, housing, discrimination and crime.
+The survey aimed to identify the reasons why people do not take part in these areas as much as they would like to.
+It also explored topics such as living standards, housing, discrimination and crime.

 The ONS ran the survey throughout the year across Great Britain.
 It interviewed a random sample of households, with sectors of society chosen to reflect the general population.

 Find contact information and more about DWP statistics on the Statistics at DWP page.